vuejs/docs/src/guide/composition-api-introduction.md

 const counter = ref(0)
 ```

-Underneath `ref` takes the argument that we passed in and returns it wrapped in an object under the `value` property.
-This is a required step that allows you to track the changes within the `value`.
-Whenever we want to read the value or change it, we need to access it through the `.value` property as shown in the code example below:
+`ref` takes the argument and returns it wrapped within an object with a `value` property.
+This property is what we would use to access or mutate the value of the reactive variable:

 ```js
 import { ref } from 'vue'